cataseven/Google-Map-Card/README.md

 # Attention

 💡 Most Google APIs have quotas and exceeding limits may incur charges.
-However Google Maps JavaScript API itself has no daily limit and it is unlimited by August, 2025
+However Google Maps JavaScript API itself has no daily limit and it is free and unlimited by August, 2025
 ![image5](images/kota.png)

 However it is good watch your monthly quota to stay on the safe side.
-Here is the link: https://console.cloud.google.com/google/maps-apis/quotas?
+Here is the link for quota stats: https://console.cloud.google.com/google/maps-apis/quotas?

 If you want to stay on the safe side just set limit and quota alarm for your api.
 Google can change its policy anytime so also follow policy changes.
 Also watch this review by @BeardedTinker before creating API.
 Search web to understand how to limit your API to stay within free-to-use limits https://youtu.be/usGLOxtXCxA?si=BxDj65bksi_tcZek